yousufafroze/Handwritten-Number-Detection/README.md

 - This program classified the MNIST handwritten digit images as a number 0-9

 **How**:
-- Uses Neural Network to recognise handwritten digits
+- Uses Neural Network to recognise handwritten digits through Keras.
 - Built 3 layers.
 2 layers with 64 neurons and the relu function.
 1 layer with 10 neurons and softmax function
 - Chose *sparse_categorical_crossentropy* as a loss function since Mutual Exclusive Data.
 - Chose *sparse_categorical_accuracy* as metric, since if *accuracy* were chosen, *sparse* loss function would have been